rajasushanth/Topic-config/README.md

 ## Continous Integration / Continous Deployment - Travis CI

 **Deployment steps**
-1. Sign in to [Travis CI](https://travis-ci.org/) with you GitHub account.
+1. Sign in to [Travis CI](https://travis-ci.org/) with your GitHub account.
 2. Add the Topic-config repository in Travis CI
 3. Execute ```git push``` for GitHub repository, which triggers the build process and deploys the application in Pivotal cloud foundry